ansys/pyaedt-toolkits-common/doc/source/getting_started/example_toolkit.rst

 Run backend
 ~~~~~~~~~~~

-This script, conventionally named `rest_api.py` for its role in managing the REST API of the toolkit,
+A script, conventionally named  ``rest_api.py`` for its role in managing the REST API of the toolkit,
-is referred to as `run_backend.py` in this example.
-Upon execution, this script launches a server that listens for incoming requests.
+is referred to as ``run_backend.py`` in this example.
+Upon execution, thE script launches a server that
+listens for incoming requests.

 Similar to the API, this file inherits the common REST API, containing only the specific REST API functionalities
 required for the toolkit.
-The following Python code segment imports the REST API application from the common library:
+The following Python code imports the REST API application from the common library:

 .. code:: python

     from ansys.aedt.toolkits.common.backend.rest_api import app

-Additionally, it creates an instance of the toolkit API object:
+This code then creates an instance of the toolkit API object:

 .. code:: python